 Very premature infants, whose skulls are even softer than full-term babies, can develop a unique kind of plagiocephaly.
 “They’re so ‘floppy’ that they lie with their heads rotated 45 degrees to one side or another, so their skull flattens along the sides and they get these really long, narrow heads,” Cunningham says.
 Plagiocephaly is also common in multiples, likely because they’re crowded in utero with their soft, little skulls pressed up against one another, he adds.

-With the exception of craniosynostosis, which restricts brain growth, plagiocephaly is usually temporary and typically doesn’t cause problems.
-In the other types of plagiocephaly, the brain continues to grow normally, just in a different shape.
+With the exception of craniosynostosis, which restricts brain growth, plagiocephaly is usually temporary and typically doesn’t cause problems; the brain continues to grow normally, just in a different shape.
 Still, many parents would prefer to avoid plagiocephaly if possible.

 Luckily that’s very easy to do.
 The number one way to prevent flat head syndrome?
 “Don’t leave your infant in the same position all the time,” Cunningham says.
-If baby tends to always look to one side while sleeping—likely in the direction where the interesting things are—reverse her position in the crib each night (place her head where her feet usually go), so she has to look the opposite way.
+If baby tends to always look to one side while sleeping—likely in the direction where the interesting things are—reverse their position in the crib each night (place their head where their feet usually go), so they have to look the opposite way.
 Or if you have a cool mobile or toy within eyesight, move it to the other side of the crib to refocus baby’s gaze.
 “Be aware of positional preferences that baby has so you can rotate them as needed,” Cunningham says.

 While plagiocephaly pillows are available for sale—they have a rounded divot in the center to reduce pressure on baby’s skull—Cunningham doesn’t recommend them.
 The National Institutes of Health also advises against placing any pillows or other soft objects in baby’s sleep area, as this can be a SIDS risk.

 Expert recommendations for treating flat head syndrome sound a lot like their suggestions for preventing it: Repositional therapy involves preventing baby from resting on the flattened spot all the time.
-Trick baby into turning her head the other way at bedtime or during naps, and put her on her belly whenever she’s awake and supervised (meaning, the more tummy time, the better).
+Trick baby into turning their head the other way at bedtime or during naps, and put baby on their belly whenever they’re awake and supervised (meaning, the more tummy time, the better).
 “Just keep them off the back of their head as much as you can,” Cunningham says.